henrik-andersen/equivalent-approaches-clpm/README.md

 To use these models on data that violate the initial conditions assumptions, the individual effects must be allowed to covary with the initial residuals.
 This results in a kind of *predetermined* RI-CLPM or LCM-SR.

+# Contents

+- Both the .Rmd and PDF version of the author's version of the manuscript.
+- R code used in the article for the empirical examples.
+- Data preparation R code.

 # Contact

 For questions and comments, please email me at: henrik.andersen@soziologie.tu-chemnitz.de.